Denial of Important Experiences

 I have already written that anxiety is the fear of the future.
 It is the ‘not knowing’ how to deal with the new not yet seen and understood.
 In another moment, it was correlated with the loneliness that is the fear of the abandonment that creates all behaviours and body sensations generating the symptoms of anxiety.
 “Frequently, anxiety also indicates that our identity is changing or threatens to change”.
 And that is the moment of truth, especially during the midlife crisis.
 The fear of what comes next.
 The fear of the youth that is gone.
 The fear of ‘what ifs’.
 These fears cause anxiety.
 Kraft divides anxiety in healthy and unhealthy.
 “The healthiness or unhealthiness of anxiety depends primarily on whether anxiety mobilizes effective behaviour, or whether anxiety impedes us or is the result of negative coping” (Kraft, 2000, p.
 47).

-Felipe Oliveira provides counselling for men facing challenges in life.
+Felipe Oliveira provides counselling for men seeking an Authentic Life.

 Kraft, W.F., 2000.
 Ways of the Desert: Becoming holy through difficult times.
 New York: Haworth.